Rusty-Master/book-web-app/Readme.md

 docker container ls

 ### connect to database in interactive mode
-docker exec -it c35214fe363f psql -U username to_do
+docker exec -it [container id] psql -U username to_do
 #### then \c - connect, \d - list of relations(tables), \d+ 'name' - details about relation, \q - quit